 But even in democracies, forced prison labor occurs.
 The American prison system still has a long way to go.
 The United States, which has the world’s largest prison population, aimed to abolish slavery with the Thirteenth Amendment of 1865.
 But the Thirteenth Amendment echoes the ILO’s definition by allowing involuntary servitude—in the form of forced labor—“as punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”
-Meanwhile, American labor laws such as the Fair Labor Standards Act exclude prisoners by classifying their working relationship as penal, not economic.
+Meanwhile, American labor laws such as the Fair Labor Standards Act exclude those incarcerated by classifying their working relationship as penal, not economic.
 Incarcerated people are thus unprotected from forced labor.
 Activists have further pointed out that mass incarceration and racial profiling in the United States has led to African Americans being incarcerated at far higher rates than their white counterparts.
 With forced labor remaining legal as punishment for a crime, the legacy of slavery and racism persists in the U.S. industrial prison complex.
-In fact, organizers of a 2018 prison strike called their labor exploitation “prison slavery,” with inmates being farmed out to local governments and companies to perform labor for just pennies a day.
+In fact, organizers of a 2018 prison strike called their labor exploitation “prison slavery,” with those incarcerated being farmed out to local governments and companies to perform labor for just pennies a day.
 The U.S. is one of several countries around the world where mass incarceration has in effect become an avenue for forced labor based with clear links to racial discrimination.
 Commentators have called the exemption of prison labor a “fatal flaw” in the 13th Amendment; indeed, almost immediately after its passing, states began to take advantage of it to continue to exploit black and brown communities.
 The practice continues to this day, with many major corporations complicit in using free, cheap, or exploitative prison labor in what has come to be known as the prison-industrial system.

 II.
 Forced labor in immigration detention